seek-oss/treat/docs/introduction.md

 `;
 ```

-## Themed Usage
+## Themed usage

 > React is [not required](runtime-api) to use treat.

-First, create and export a theme from a treat file.
+Assuming you've already set up the [webpack plugin](setup#webpack-setup), start by creating and exporting a theme from a treat file.
 Normally, you'd define multiple themes, but let's keep it short.

 ```js
 // theme.treat.js

-// ** THIS CODE WON'T END UP IN YOUR BUNDLE! **

-import { createTheme } from 'treat';
+// ** THIS CODE WON'T END UP IN YOUR BUNDLE! ** import { createTheme } from 'treat';

 export default createTheme({